pattonsgirl/CEG2350/docs/CheckIns/CI1.md

 1. What is the difference between a commit and a sync (push)?

 2. Explain the difference between an absolute path and a relative path to a directory.
-Why does it matter which one you use when navigating from your home directory into DirA?

 3. Explain the difference between `cp` and `mv`

-4. You're asked to delete Dir B and the file fodder.txt inside it using a single command.
-Explain why a plain rm Dir B would fail, and what about rm's behavior requires you to change your approach.
+4. Explain the when to use `rmdir boat-folder` vs `rm -r boat-folder`

 ## Linux Permissions (Lab 02)